-Threats to the Bluff
+Threats to Liberty Hill

-Due to the solid basalt substrate, steep grade, limited easements as well as proximity to mining operations, the site would be quite expensive and undesirable to develop.
-It is the view of FOLH that this area could be best used as a natural area, open to the public with trails for both cyclists and those who want to view the camas and native plants.
+Due to the solid basalt substrate, steep grade, limited easements as well as an undesirable proximity to mining operations, the site would be quite expensive to develop and potentially unpleasant to live on.
+It is the view of FOLH that this area could be best preserved - perhaps used as conservation easement, open to the public with trails for both cyclists and those who want to view and study the camas and native plants.